 Additionally, create a sense of urgency by putting words like “today” and “now” to use.

 What does it take to place a signup form to your website?

-It’s quick and simple to put a signup form on your website.
+It’s quick and simple to put an newsletter signup form on your website.
 With Benchmark Email, you can have a signup form customized and published on your site within minutes!

 The embed forms can be placed in a sidebar, footer and everywhere else on your site you need!

 - Design Your Signup Form: This may go without saying, but it’s important to design a signup form that matches your company’s website and style—your brand.
 We also recommend asking for the least amount of information necessary.
 In most cases, just a name and email is all you need.
 If you can only ask for the email address, even better!
 Remember, you can always ask for more information once they’ve subscribed.

 - Confirmations: When someone completes your signup form, what page do they see next and what will their confirmation email say?
 You want to make sure you maintain a consistent user experience.
 Ensure the confirmation message matches the signup form and the page that thanks someone for their opt-in, and that it's welcoming and uplifting.